Courses aimed at building positive parenting skills and raising spiritual families

-This course invites participants to learn positive parenting practices with the objective of nurturing spirituality in children ages 3 and 4.
+This course invites participants to learn positive parenting practices with the objective of nurturing spirituality in children under five years old.
 Topics in the course include analyzing the roles and responsibilities of parents according to a Bahá’í perspective, strengthening the ability of parents to nurture spiritual qualities in young children, creating a positive relationship between parents and children even in the face of challenging behaviors, and building family unity through engaging in spiritual practices and service together.

 Fostering a Bahá’í Identity in Children (new course)

 FACULTY: Julie Iraninejad and Chelsea Lee Smith

 Dates: September 3 – October 28, 2018

 How can we help children place love for Bahá’u’lláh and the desire to be of service to others as the foundation of their lives?
 This course enables parents to explore how they can foster a child’s connection to the Bahá’í Faith through developing spiritually uplifting routines at home, enabling their children to engage in service within the home as well as in their communities, and aligning family activities with the current goals of their communities.
 Participants will be given positive parenting tools inspired by the Bahá’í Writings as well as hands-on strategies for implementing spiritual practices at home.
 Materials are suited for those with children 10 years old and under.

 Sharing the Twin Birthdays with Children (new course)